pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 #### Coming Updates ####
 - We are currently working on a update to the provisioning interface which will be a single page app instead of a dialog with many additional enhancements.
-- Template.config file will have the option to be centrally located.
+- Template.config file will have the option to be centrally locate.
 - Video walk-through and demo of the solution.